 Urban renewal is used -- when redevelopment can’t be accomplished with existing municipal regulatory powers or by the private sector alone.
-Urban renewal agencies have broad powers to plan and implement activities needed to address the conditions contributing to the disinvestment that leads to substandard, decadent and blighted open areas.
-The preparation of an urban renewal plan is necessary for an urban renewal agency to undertake certain actions, including the taking of private property by eminent domain, and the disposition of this property to another private entity for redevelopment.
+Urban renewal agencies have broad powers to plan and implement activities needed to address the conditions contributing to the disinvestment that leads to substandard, decadent, and blighted open areas.
+The preparation of an Urban Renewal Plan is necessary for an urban renewal agency to undertake certain actions, including the taking of private property by eminent domain, and the disposition of this property to another private entity for redevelopment.
 Urban renewal agencies are also exempt from M.G.L.
-Chapter 30B, the Uniform Procurement Act, when the acquisition and disposition of property are undertaken in accordance with an approved urban renewal plan.
+Chapter 30B, the Uniform Procurement Act, when the acquisition and disposition of real property is undertaken in accordance with an approved Urban Renewal Plan.

 Urban Renewal Plan Approval

-In order to approve a proposed Urban Renewal Plan, DHCD must determine that: without public action the project/site would not be developed; the project will promote desired private investment; the plan for financing the project is sound; the project area is decadent, substandard or blighted open; the Urban Renewal Plan submission is complete; and the Urban Renewal Plan includes a Relocation Plan, as appropriate.
+In order to approve a proposed Urban Renewal Plan, DHCD must determine that: without public action the project/site would not be developed; the project will promote desired private investment; the plan for financing the project is sound; the project area is a substandard, decadent, and/or blighted open area; the Urban Renewal Plan submission is complete; and the Urban Renewal Plan includes a Relocation Plan, as appropriate.